George Napier: Military service

 Napier was commissioned into the 25th Foot in 1767 and was promoted lieutenant in 1771.
 He became the regiment's Quartermaster in 1776.
 In 1778 he transferred to the 80th Regiment of Foot (Royal Edinburgh Volunteers) as a captain.
 He served in the American War of Independence on the staff of Sir Henry Clinton.
 He sold his commission in 1781, but was commissioned into the 1st Foot Guards in 1782.
 In 1783 he transferred to the 100th Regiment of Foot (Loyal Lincolnshire Regiment) as a captain.
 In 1794 he was promoted major, transferred to the 87th Foot, and then transferred again to the newly raised Londonderry Regiment as lieutenant-colonel.
 In 1800 he was promoted colonel.

 Marriages

-On 22 January 1775 he married Elizabeth Pollock (died 1778), and together they had one daughter, Louisa Mary Napier (died 1856) and one son, Henry Napier, born 1778.
+On 22 January 1775 he married Elizabeth Pollock (died 1779), and together they had two daughters, Louisa Mary Napier (died 1856) Sarah Elizabeth, 6th May 1777-1779 and two sons,George Cranston Napier born 1778, d 1779 and Francis Napier, b.
+Sept 1779,d 1779.
+While he was in the West Indies (either St Lucia or Martinique) he and his wife and children all fell dangerously ill.
+He was mortally ill.
+His brother officers decided to sell his commission, so that if his wife and children survived, they would have money to live on.
+Unfortunately, it was his wife and their two sons and one daughter who died, he survived along with one daughter.
+That is why, at the time of his second marriage, he is described as "impoverished".

 On 27 August 1781 he married Lady Sarah Lennox, daughter of Charles Lennox, 2nd Duke of Richmond.
 He was described at the time as being “impoverished”.
 Her previous marriage had ended in scandal and divorce; George was Sarah's second husband, Sarah was George's second wife.
 Together they raised eight children, including three who were to become famed military officers: